-Students need to have two to three years previous study of the language before starting the IGCSE course and they need to have their teacher's recommendation and Head of Department's approval.
+Students need to have two to three years of previous study of the language before starting the IGCSE course.
+They also need to have their teacher's recommendation and approval from the Head of Department.

 THE AIMS OF FRENCH ARE TO ENSURE STUDENTS: